 Although some portraits or drawings might have to be redone, most of the time the errors are what brings out the character.
 We are not perfect, we can’t be.
-To quote my friend, the performance artist Taylor Mac, 'Perfection is for Assholes.'
+To quote a friend, and MacArthur Genius Recipient for the performing arts; Taylor Mac, 'Perfection is for Assholes.'
 Our world is so driven to perfection that we often stop what we are doing simply because we know we cannot be perfect at it.
 GO – DO IT.
 FAIL.
 Failing is just another term for perfecting an action.
 If your science experiment blows up, you go back and do it again, and with some more errors, you might even get it right.
 Enjoy being imperfect.
 That’s the best part about people, we can be.

 My art simply shows that there aren’t any wrongs, it’s the enjoyment of figuring out how to get from point A to point B with one line without looking and creating what you see."